shirmoshe/DMLtoCOMM/README.md

 # DML to COMM - Automated Distributed Machine Learning Communication Trace Generation
-sThis project statically analyzes an ONNX model and a chosen parallelism configuration [d, t, p] (data, tensor, pipeline) to estimate communication volume, communication time, and compute time—without running training.
+This project statically analyzes an ONNX model and a chosen parallelism configuration [d, t, p] (data, tensor, pipeline) to estimate communication volume, communication time, and compute time—without actual running a training.
 It then writes the results to frontend/public/data.json, which a React app visualizes (tables + charts).

 ---